openresty/lua-nginx-module/README.markdown

 * fetching backend information from external storage backends (like redis, memcached, mysql, postgresql) and use that information to choose which upstream backend to access on-the-fly,
 * coding up arbitrarily complex web applications in a content handler using synchronous but still non-blocking access to the database backends and other storage,
 * doing very complex URL dispatch in Lua at rewrite phase,
-* using Lua to implement advanced caching mechanism for nginx subrequests and arbitrary locations.
+* using Lua to implement advanced caching mechanism for Nginx's subrequests and arbitrary locations.

 The possibilities are unlimited as the module allows bringing together various elements within Nginx as well as exposing the power of the Lua language to the user.
 The module provides the full flexibility of scripting while offering performance levels comparable with native C language programs both in terms of CPU time as well as memory footprint.
 This is particularly the case when LuaJIT 2.0 is enabled.